deciob/writings/README.md

     circle = enter.append("svg:circle")
       .each(addEventListeners)
-      .attr("r", (d) -> cR(d.size * rFactor) )
-      .attr("cx", (d) -> cR(d.size * rFactor) )
-      .attr("cy", (d) -> cR(d.size * rFactor) )
+      .each(transformCircle)

     exit = marker.exit()
       #.each(removeEventListener) # TODO?
       .remove()
 ```

+And finally the `drawSvg` method, that hopefully will shed some light on how d3's enter-update-exit pattern works.
+Let's walk through it in three different states of our application.

+#### We start from the initial data load.

-* `marker = layer.selectAll("svg")`: I am selecting all the svg elements within our layer element (the div we have created earlier in the `initOverlays` method, remember?).
-The first time this is called the selection will be empty.
+* `marker = layer.selectAll("svg")` selects all the SVG elements within our layer element (the div we have created earlier, in the `initOverlays` method, remember?).
+The first time this is called, the selection will be empty, just a placeholder for future elements.
-* `.data(data, (d) -> d.uique_id)`: The data join point, notice here that I am passing in a key value as the second argument.
-This is necessary for the following reason.
-The data is an array of objects and these objects have different attributes, among witch lat and lng values.
-Now say that on my first level, the country one, i pass in an array of length 10 and later, on my city level, i pass in an array of length 15.
-Without passing the key function that uniquely identifies each object, changing levels would trigger a wrong update of the svg elements.
-The first 10 objects in the city data would be treated not as enter points, but as updates of the existing data. the last 5, would be correctly entered as new.
-The 10 country objects would not exit.
+* `.data(data, (d) -> d.uique_id)` is the data join.
+Note how I am passing a key function as the second argument of the function.
+Not passing this key value, that uniquely identifies each object, would create a bug when changing levels, because the objects would be handled and compared by their index within the data array and objects from different zoom levels would no longer be distinguishable.
-* `.each(transform)`: This is used to correctly set the elements on to google maps.
-It is called before and after the `enter` because of how google maps works.
-On every zoom change Google maps will call `overlay.draw` again and everithing needs to be updated.
+* `.each(transform)` is used to correctly set the elements on Google Maps.
+It is called before and after the `enter` point because of how google maps works.
+On every zoom change Google Maps will call `overlay.draw` again and everything needs updating again.
-* `enter = marker.enter().append("svg:svg")`: the entry point where our new svgs are appended to the DOM, depending not on the data array index but on the data uique_id attribute.
-On its first call all the data is new and entering.
-We then continue appending text (numbers indicating the size of the data) and circle elements to our svgs.
+* `enter = marker.enter().append("svg:svg")` is the entry point where our new SVGs are appended to the DOM.
+On the first call all the data is new and entering.
+The function then continues appending text (numbers indicating the size of the data) and circle elements to our recently created SVG elements.
-* `exit = marker.exit().remove()`: Finally we are getting rid of the old data.
-On our first call no data is in exit.
+* `exit = marker.exit().remove()` finally cleans up the old data.
+On the first though, all data is new and not in in exit.

-So what happens when we pass from zoom level 5 to 6 and our data is now clustered around cities and no longer around country centroids?
+#### So what happens when we pass from zoom level 5 to 6 and our data is now clustered around cities and no longer around country centroids?

-* `marker = layer.selectAll("svg")`: This selection is now no longer empty.
+* `marker = layer.selectAll("svg")` is now no longer empty.
-* `.data(data, (d) -> d.uique_id)`: New data is coming in, with new uique_ids, all different from the ids in the existing selection.
+* `.data(data, (d) -> d.uique_id)` new data is coming in, with new unique_ids, all different from the ids stored in the existing selection.
-* `enter = marker.enter().append("svg:svg")`: the data is all new, so we have an entry point for every object in the data array.
+* `enter = marker.enter().append("svg:svg")`, the incoming data is all new, so we have an entry point for every object in the data array.
-* `exit = marker.exit().remove()`: All the data in the previous selection (the country centered data) is now all old, because entering uique_ids do not match the existing ones, so it is all removed.
+* `exit = marker.exit().remove()` all the data in the previous selection (the country centered data) is now all old, because the entering object ids do not match the current ones, so they are all removed.

-But what about the `update` portion of the pattern.
-Are we using it here, or is everything entering and exiting in block?
-Yes we are updating the data, when the user selects, with a click, an svg circle on the map. let see what happenes again in this case:
+#### But what about the `update` portion of the pattern?
+Are we using it here at all, or is everything entering and exiting in block?
+Yes we are.
+The data gets updated when the user selects, with a click, an SVG circle on the map.

-* `marker = layer.selectAll("svg")`: Again, this selection is not empty.
+* `marker = layer.selectAll("svg")`, again, this selection is not empty.
-* `.data(data, (d) -> d.uique_id)`: New data is coming in, but in this case none of the unique_ids in the data objects have changed!
+* `.data(data, (d) -> d.uique_id)`, new data is coming in, but in this case, none of the object ids have changed!
-* `enter = marker.enter().append("svg:svg")`: No new data is appended!
+* `enter = marker.enter().append("svg:svg")`, no new data is appended!
-* `exit = marker.exit().remove()`: No old data is removed!
+* `exit = marker.exit().remove()`: and no old data is removed!
 But
-* `.attr("class", (d) -> d.state)`: this will be updated for the svg element that has been selected, because this attribute, for that single element, changes.
+* `.attr("class", (d) -> d.state)` but the state attribute will be updated for the selected SVG.

 ### Conclusion

-The `drawSvg` method, we have seen, is called across the whole existence the application.
-No ifs, no elses. i am not interested in anything... everything is automatically updated!
+.....
+TODO